xeraa/mongouk2011/Readme.md

 ## Requirements
-*   JDK6+ (tested with JDK6 and JDK7)
+*   JDK7+
-*   Maven (tested with Maven2 and Maven3)
+*   Maven2+ (tested with Maven2 and Maven3)
-*   MongoDB (tested with MongoDB 1.8, 2.0, and 2.2)
+*   MongoDB 2.0+

-An IDE like Eclipse is highly recommended but not required.
+An IDE like Eclipse or IntelliJ is highly recommended but not required.

 ## Getting started
-Inside the base folder (where the pom.xml file is located) run the following commands to get started:
+Inside the base folder (where the pom.xml file is located) run the following commands to get started - this assumes that you have MongoDB running on the default port:

     mvn install
     mvn test